janbodnar/Groovy-Examples/classes.md

 ```

 We have getters/setters and attributes automatically created.
-The `@Canonical` annotation adds constructors, `ToString` method and equals/hashcode.
+The `@Canonical` annotation adds constructors, `toString` method and equals/hashcode.

 ## Object instance creation